Angel: Bible

+Paul the Apostle acknowledges good (2 Cor 11:14; Gal 1:8; 4:14) and evil angels in his writings.
+According to 1 Corinthians 6:3, angels will be judged by God, implying that angels can be both good and evil.
+Some scholars suggest that Gal 3:19 means that the Law of Moses was introduced by angels rather than God, combined with his statements in Galatians, implies a negative role.
+In Colossians 2:18, he criticizes the worship of angels.

 Interaction with humans

 Three separate cases of angelic interaction deal with the births of John the Baptist and Jesus.
-In Luke 1:11, an angel appears to Zechariah to inform him that he will have a child despite his old age, thus proclaiming the birth of John the Baptist.
-In Luke 1:26 Gabriel visits Mary in the Annunciation to foretell the birth of Jesus.
+In (Luke 1:11), an angel appears to Zechariah to inform him that he will have a child despite his old age, thus proclaiming the birth of John the Baptist.
+In Luke 1:26, Gabriel visits Mary in the Annunciation to foretell the birth of Jesus.
 Angels proclaim the birth of Jesus in the Adoration of the shepherds in Luke 2:10.

 According to Matthew 4:11, after Jesus spent 40 days in the desert, "...the Devil left him and, behold, angels came and ministered to him."
 In Luke 22:43 an angel comforts Jesus during the Agony in the Garden.
 In Matthew 28:5 an angel speaks at the empty tomb, following the Resurrection of Jesus and the rolling back of the stone by angels.

 In 1851 Pope Pius IX approved the Chaplet of Saint Michael based on the 1751 reported private revelation from archangel Michael to the Carmelite nun Antonia d'Astonac.
 In a biography of Gemma Galgani written by Germanus Ruoppolo, Galgani stated that she had spoken with her guardian angel.

 Pope John Paul II emphasized the role of angels in Catholic teachings in his 1986 address titled "Angels Participate In History Of Salvation", in which he suggested that modern mentality should come to see the importance of angels.

 According to the Vatican's Congregation for Divine Worship and the Discipline of the Sacraments, "The practice of assigning names to the Holy Angels should be discouraged, except in the cases of Gabriel, Raphael and Michael whose names are contained in Holy Scripture."